SAS® Academy for Data Science

 Are practice exams available?

 Yes!
-Students in the self-paced offering can purchase practice exams from Pearson Vue.
-Practice exams are included in the classroom offering.
+Students in the self-paced format can purchase practice exams from Pearson Vue.

-What is required to participate in the self-paced program?
+What are the system requirements for participating in the self-paced program?